-Then, I thought that a full-time researcher, but not a part-time one, must be absorbed in the project to clarify mechanisms for both of the accumulation and diminution of proteins and mRNAs of IgM H- and L-chains in HDAC2(-/-) mutants during cultivation.
-I asked Dr. Masami Nakayama, my wife, to work with me as a colleague.
-She had worked on this project and others full-time, in spite of a part-time contract.
+Then, I thought that a full-time researcher, but not a part-time one, must be absorbed in the project to clarify mechanisms for both of the accumulation and diminution of proteins and mRNAs of IgM H- and L-chains in HDAC2(-/-) mutants through numerous generations during continuous cultivation.
+I asked Dr. Masami Nakayama, my wife, to work with me as a colleague (postdoctoral researcher).
+She had worked on this project and others full-time, in spite of a part-time contract (few hours/day for several years and several hours/day for only one year).
 Further, another PhD joined my group as an assistant professor for collaboration on the project.
 This plan, however, came to a deadlock in a short time, because contrary to my expectation the new colleague did not contribute towards the achievement of this project at all.
 Based on the deliberations and results obtained throughout the above-mentioned processes, we had started and continued the research, which made my heart beat first with joy, even under the following worst research environments.
-Without any research grants, in our spare time from main research projects (supported by some small grants) and that by only a womanpower (of M. N.), we had undertaken the dreamiest study on the chromatin conformation change code (4C) theory for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through various generations (cell divisions) [138].
-At the start of this research, I had firmly resolved that my small research group (T. N. and M. N.) made some contribution (even if sole and small concept) toward recent rapid development of the life science field, which had already become a big science, as well as the space science, experimental elementary particle physics, geophysics and others.
-On the other hand, it was also true that we had to principally continue our ordinary projects (most of which were supported by some small grants) [98-102, 109-113, 115-130, 132-143] and collaborations (with other groups) [131, 144-163], similarly to previous our own plus collaborative researches [62-90, 94, 103-108, 114, 164-187] with ~20 unlisted reviews and others (in English and Japanese), since minimum research conditions were essential to execute the research on the 4C theory.
+Without any research grants, in our spare time from main research projects (supported by some small grants) and that by only a womanpower (of M. N.), we had undertaken the dreamiest study on the chromatin conformation change code (4C) theory for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through numerous generations (cell divisions) [138].
+At the start of this research, I had firmly resolved that my small research group (T. N. and M. N.) made some contribution (even if a sole and small concept) toward recent rapid development of the life science field, which had already become a big science, as well as the space science, experimental elementary particle physics, geophysics, gravity physics/gravitational wave astronomy and others.
+On the other hand, it was also true that we had to principally continue our ordinary projects (most of which were supported by some small grants) [98-102, 109-113, 115-130, 132-143] and collaborations (with other groups) [131, 144-163], similarly to previous our own plus collaborative researches [62-90, 94, 103-108, 114, 164-187] with ~20 unlisted reviews and others (in English and in Japanese), since minimum research conditions were essential to execute the research on the 4C theory.
 Throughout whole research periods, of course, we had referred to numerous papers.
 Only about sixty selected randomly from them were listed as references [1-61, 91-93] in this article, although many of these referred papers were cited in our previous papers [62-90, 94-130, 132-143].
 If I had not come across this biological phenomenon, besides my failure in formation of excellent research group, my life as a scientist must be ended in imperfect combustion.
 Anyhow, we had started the exciting research on the 4C theory with sickening anxiety, quiet fighting spirit and a wish that it will be a forerunner in future biology (life science) beyond Biochemistry, Molecular Biology and Cell Biology, all of which have mostly targeted bio-systems already acquired during evolution since the birth of living things, under following mottos: